 - History of Science, Medicine and Technology

-PhD programs in other divisions of the University, such as The Johns Hopkins Bloomberg School of Public Health (including Bioethics, Health Communication, Epidemiology, and International Health to name a few) and the School of Arts and Sciences, are also open to MD-PhD students.
+PhD programs in other divisions of the University, such as The Johns Hopkins Bloomberg School of Public Health (including Bioethics, Health Communication, Epidemiology, and International Health to name a few), are also open to MD-PhD students.

 All programs also require their students to pass the Graduate Board Oral (GBO) exam which tests the students’ knowledge of the graduate school curriculum in their particular field of study.
 The details of the timing of the thesis proposal and first committee meeting vary by program, but, generally, students will be well into their research by the end of their second year of graduate school.
 Once a student’s thesis work is nearly complete, the medical school administrators work with students to fold them back into the medical school clerkships at an appropriate time to allow completion of core clerkships and electives.
 Students can also work with the administration of their graduate school program to determine when their written thesis should be submitted (it does not have to be before returning to the wards).

 Johns Hopkins takes great pride in the quality of its clinical training.
-The diversity of our patients, including inner city Baltimore residents, regional patients referred to a tertiary care center, and patients with rare or complex disorders who travel from across the world, as well as the quality of its physicians, students, and staff make the clinical training at Hopkins unparalleled.
+The diversity of our patients, including Inner City Baltimore residents, regional patients referred to a tertiary care center, and patients with rare or complex disorders who travel from across the world, as well as the quality of its physicians, students, and staff make the clinical training at Hopkins unparalleled.
+In a 2014 comprehensive review of residency programs by the physician network Doximity and its partner U.S. News & World Report, Johns Hopkins was named a leading medical education program (more information can be found here).
+Hopkins placed in the top 10 in 14 specialties and is ranked number one in four specialties.

 The time on the wards is broken up into four quarters (and a summer period).
 Students must complete six required core clerkships (internal medicine, surgery, pediatrics, gynecology/obstetrics, neurology/psychiatry, emergency medicine) and a required elective in chronic care and disability.
 After these requirements are complete, electives and sub-internships (rotating through a department in which a student has already completed their core clerkship but taking on more responsibility-akin to an intern) may be completed.
 Many of these clerkships must be done at Johns Hopkins Hospital, but students may be able to complete part of a core rotation or an elective at affiliated hospitals, including Sinai Hospital and Johns Hopkins Bayview.